openservicemesh/osm/docs/patterns/egress.md

-# Accessing External Services
+# Allowing access to the Internet and out-of-mesh services (egress)

-This document describes the steps required to enable access to the Internet and services external to the service mesh cluster.
+This document describes the steps required to enable access to the Internet and services external to the service mesh.
+Sometimes referred to as `egress` traffic.

 OSM redirects all outbound traffic from a pod within the mesh to its sidecar proxy.
 Outbound traffic can be classified into two categories: